How to Classify Your AI System Under the EU AI Act

 Practical Tips for Classification

+Start with an AI inventory.
 You cannot classify what you have not identified.
-Before starting classification, create a comprehensive inventory of all AI systems in your organization — including third-party tools and embedded AI components.
+Before starting classification, create an inventory of all AI systems in your organization, including third-party tools and embedded AI components.

 What Comes After Classification?

-• High-risk — Implement the full set of obligations: risk management, data governance, Annex IV documentation, logging, transparency, human oversight, accuracy and robustness, quality management, conformity assessment, EU database registration, and post-market monitoring.
+Classification determines your compliance roadmap.
+If a system is prohibited, you need to cease deployment or redesign it fundamentally.
+High-risk systems require the full set of obligations: risk management, data governance, Annex IV documentation, logging, transparency, human oversight, accuracy and robustness, quality management, conformity assessment, EU database registration, and post-market monitoring.
+Limited-risk systems need transparency measures per Article 50.
+Minimal-risk systems have no mandatory requirements, though voluntary codes of conduct and AI literacy are encouraged.